dibya-jyoti-main/iptv-playlists/README.md

 - Streams are collected automatically from public IPTV sources
 - Availability may change anytime
-- No media content is hosted
+- No media files are hosted
 - Users are responsible for their own usage
-- All trademarks belong to their owners
+- All trademarks belong to their respective owners

 ---